REGISTRATION

 To learn what the signage on the ride means, click here to review the RIDE RIGHT road signs.

 You also should carry some type of high energy food.
-(Usually food is available when you want it, but there are always times when you may need a boost.)
+Usually, food is available when you want it, but there are times when you may need a boost.

 Don’t put yourself in danger because you’re not drinking enough fluids.
 The temperature, wind, distance and previous day’s events will determine your need for fluids.
 One rule of thumb is that a bicyclist should drink water every 15 minutes, but water is not enough.
 You should carry at least two water bottles with you.
 Because we sweat and lose those precious minerals when we exercise, we have to replace them through sports drinks and other fluids.
 And since certain beverages can hinder the effectiveness of some important vitamins and minerals, it’s a good idea to have some vitamins on hand.

 The Information Center for each town is always located in the main tent campgrounds.
 This is where you can leave notes for people, find information about the town, ask riders questions and find Information Center volunteers.
-Teams are asked to check in at the Information Center when they arrive in town and give the volunteers your camping location so that others may find you.
-Also, the Register’s RAGBRAI Information and Merchandise stand is always parked near the Information Center in the campgrounds.
+Teams may check-in at the Information Center when they arrive in town and give the volunteers your camping location so that others may find you.
+Also, the Register’s RAGBRAI Information and Merchandise stand is always set up near the Information Center in the campgrounds.
+Look for our trademark blue tent and large teardrop shaped flag.
 RAGBRAI staffers will be happy to answer all your questions.

-The RAGBRAI Information and Merchandise Trailer in the main campground also serves as the Lost and Found site during the ride.
+The RAGBRAI Information and Merchandise tent in the main campground also serves as the Lost and Found site during the ride.
 If you have misplaced something during the ride, be sure to check periodically at this trailer.
-It’s open until 9 p.m. daily.
+You will need to show your wristband to retrieve lost and found items.

-Sometimes found items are reported to the RAGBRAI office after the ride ends, so you can also call the RAGBRAI office at 800-474-3342 or by e-mail at info@ragbrai.org.
+Sometimes found items are reported to the RAGBRAI office after the ride ends, so you can e-mail us at info@ragbrai.com.
 You will be asked to supply your wristband number in addition to a brief description of the item that you lost.

 Food and drink will be available in bountiful amounts at a very nominal cost in the campgrounds, in churches and restaurants, and along the route.
 Concessions that are officially sanctioned will be identified by a sign reading, OFFICIAL RAGBRAI VENDOR.
 A discount will usually be offered when you show your participant wristband.
 Please support the officially-sanctioned concessions and be sure to bring along enough money to cover your meals and beverages for the week.
 Plan on about $35 a day.
-Traveler’s checks are accepted by most vendors while credit cards are accepted by only a few.
+RAGBRAI is primarily a cash-only event, credit cards are accepted by only a few of the vendors.

-RAGBRAI Information and Merchandise Trailers will be located near the town’s Information Center in each main campground, as well as a downtown trailer in each host community.
-RAGBRAI memorabilia such as posters, jerseys, mugs, patches, pins, playing cards, pens, jewelry and caps may be purchased at these stands.
+RAGBRAI Information and Merchandise Trailers will be located downtown in each overnight town, and with the expo vendors in each meeting town along the route.
+There will also be a Information and Merchandise tent near the town’s Information Center in each main campground.
+RAGBRAI memorabilia such as jerseys, shorts, t-shirts, mugs, posters, patches, pins, pens, jewelry and caps may be purchased at these stands.

 All minors must be accompanied by responsible adults during the ride, preferably their parents.